 However, beyond that we look to the day-to-day battery drinking habits.
 Even if you have a healthy battery, you may still find yourself reaching for the charger before lunchtime.
 Why this might be depends on how you use your phone, and what’s going on in the background.

-Take a look at our tips to help make your battery last longer - if you’re not doing any of these regularly, start doing so!
+Take a look at our tips to help make your phone's battery life last longer - if you’re not doing any of these regularly, start doing so!

-If your phone isn’t on low-power mode, switch this on.
+If your phone isn’t on low power mode, switch this on.
 It’ll automatically stop certain battery-draining processes from functioning.
 For example, it’ll ensure your phone is locked after a brief period so the battery isn’t wasted on your display.
+You should also turn airplane mode on when you're not using your phone in order to prevent battery drain.

 Similar to WiFi and Bluetooth, leaving multiple apps open at the same time will drain your battery, especially if they use location services.
 If you go to close down your apps and realise there’s one still open that you haven’t looked at since last Tuesday, then get into the habit of frequently shutting them down.
 Your battery will thank you!
 As well as closing apps you do not use often, close the ones you do to save battery.